 "Find me publishers that accept crypto content with Ahrefs DR above 40"

-"Show me what's in my cart"
+"Show me what's in my cart and what it totals"

 "Create a bookmark folder called 'Q2 Campaign' and add these offers to it"